bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 chart.width                  integer     Width of the chart.
-492 templateLayout               integer     See in chapter PageTSconfig**.                  - overrideFlexformSettings...  string      Fields that should be overwritten if empty.     startPageUid,... debug                        boolean     Show debug data at the page.
+492 templateLayout               integer     See in chapter PageTSconfig**.                  - overrideFlexformSettings...  string      Fields that should be overwritten if empty.     startPageUid,... debug                        integer     Show debug data?
+0: no; 1: in HTML; 2: in file.
 0 typeNum                      integer     Type of the AJAX-call.
 Don´t change it.
 190675
 ============================ =========== =============================================== ===========================